Nutrient: Non-nutrients

 Ethanol (C_{2}H_{5}OH) is not an essential nutrient, but it does supply approximately 7 kcal of food energy per gram.
 For spirits (vodka, gin, rum, etc.) a standard serving in the United States is 1+1/2 USfloz, which at 40% ethanol (80 proof) would be 14 grams and 98 kcal.
-At 50% alcohol, 17.5 g and 122.5 kcal.
+At 50% alcohol, this would be 17.5 g and 122.5 kcal.
 Wine and beer contain a similar amount of ethanol in servings of 5 and 12 USfloz, respectively, but these beverages also contribute to food energy intake from components other than ethanol.
 A 5 USfloz serving of wine contains 100 to 130 kcal.
 A 12 USfloz serving of beer contains 95 to 200 kcal.

 According to the U.S. Department of Agriculture, based on NHANES 2013–2014 surveys, women ages 20 and up consume on average 6.8 grams of alcohol per day and men consume on average 15.5 grams per day.
 Ignoring the non-alcohol contribution of those beverages, the average ethanol contributions to daily food energy intake are 48 and 108 kcal, respectively.
 Alcoholic beverages are considered empty calorie foods because, while providing energy, they contribute no essential nutrients.

 By definition, phytochemicals include all nutritional and non-nutritional components of edible plants.
-Included as nutritional constituents are provitamin A carotenoids, whereas those without nutrient status are diverse polyphenols, flavonoids, resveratrol, and lignans that are present in numerous plant foods.
+Included as nutritional constituents are provitamin A carotenoids, whereas those without nutrient status are diverse polyphenols, flavonoids, and lignans that are present in numerous plant foods.
 Some phytochemical compounds are under preliminary research for their potential effects on human diseases and health.
 However, the qualification for nutrient status of compounds with poorly defined properties in vivo is that they must first be defined with a Dietary Reference Intake level to enable accurate food labeling, a condition not established for most phytochemicals that are claimed to provide antioxidant benefits.